 - our approach to regulating compliance with CPE obligations.

 Section 20-5 of the Insolvency Practice Rules (Bankruptcy) 2016 sets out the industry-wide CPE requirement for registered trustees.
 It provides that:

-- registered trustees have a condition imposed on their registration that requires them to undertake at least 40 hours of CPE during each year that the person is registered as a trustee
+- registered trustees have a condition imposed on their registration that requires them to undertake at least 120 hours of CPE for every three years that the person is registered as a trustee, starting on the day the person is first registered as a trustee

 In addition to the industry-wide CPE condition, a registered trustee may have a specific condition or conditions imposed on their registration by a committee that relates to CPE, which must also be complied with.

 A registered trustee must comply with all industry-wide and specific conditions imposed on their registration.